becheran/pysg/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-Many thanks to the [ModernGL](https://github.com/cprogrammer1994/ModernGL) team.
-Without this lib it would have been a lot more difficult to realize this project.
+Many thanks to the [ModernGL](https://github.com/cprogrammer1994/ModernGL) and [pyrr](https://github.com/adamlwgriffiths/Pyrr) teams.

+Also many thanks to the [three.js](https://threejs.org/) developers where I got a lot of inspiration from.